marvin1099/Convert-pdn-to-ora/README.md

   Paint.NET does not function on Windows 10

 - **Paint.NET**
-  You can install Paint.NET via `winget` or download it from [dotpdn downloads](https://www.dotpdn.com/downloads/pdn.html):
+  You can install Paint.NET via `winget` or download it from [Paint.NET downloads](https://www.dotpdn.com/downloads/pdn.html):
   ```
   winget install dotPDN.PaintDotNet
   ```